lucaswilliameufrasio/js-expert-2.0/web/README.md

 ### Créditos

-- Layout da home foi baseada no codepen do [Nelson Adonis Hernandez ](https://codepen.io/nelsonher019/pen/eYZBqOm)
+- The home page layout was based on the codepen of [Nelson Adonis Hernandez ](https://codepen.io/nelsonher019/pen/eYZBqOm)
-- Layout da room foi adaptado a partir do repo do canal [CleverProgrammers](https://github.com/CleverProgrammers/nodejs-zoom-clone/blob/master/views/room.ejs)
+-  The room page layout was adapted from the repository of the channel [CleverProgrammers](https://github.com/CleverProgrammers/nodejs-zoom-clone/blob/master/views/room.ejs)